ansible/molecule/docs/ci.rst

         TOX_ENVNAME={envname}
         MOLECULE_EPHEMERAL_DIRECTORY=/tmp/{envname}

-If you are utilizing the Openstack driver you will have to make sure that your ``envname`` variable does not contain any invalid characters, particularly ``-``.

 You also must include the ``TOX_ENVNAME`` variable in name of each platform in ``molecule.yml`` configuration file.
 This way, ther names won't create any